-Authorize issuance of a General Lease - Recreational and Protective Structure Use to the Applicant beginning May 5, 2018, for a term of 10 years, for the continued use and maintenance of an existing floating boat dock with slip, four pilings, gangway, and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the floating boat dock with slip, four pilings, and gangway: \$218 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation from the Applicant in the amount of \$236 for unauthorized occupation of State lands for the period beginning July 20, 2017, through December 2, 2018. - 2.
+Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant, beginning December 3, 2018, for a term of 10 years, for the continued use and maintenance of an existing uncovered floating boat dock, one piling, two-pile dolphin, gangway, and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the uncovered floating boat dock, one piling, two-pile dolphin, and gangway; \$172 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection; the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.